AutoCAD or Fusion 360, which is better? What are the differences between AutoCAD and Fusion 360?

 Fusion 360 Cloud Credits

 As I’ve stated before, in previous sections, Fusion 360 requires Cloud Credits to execute some of its more advanced functions.
-One Cloud Credit = 1 USD is the current price of these credits.
+Currently, one Cloud Credit = 1 USD.
 Some of Fusion360’s services are performed using Autodesk’s cloud servers.

 Using these features require Cloud Credits.
 When you consider the cost of AutoCAD or Autodesk Inventor, it may still be worthwhile to use some of these features from time to time.
 Also, a subscription to Fusion 360 comes with a certain number of Cloud Credits.